CorBer/waveSharp/README.md

 it seems that its not the fastest for certain tasks we do.
 During the development of the denoising routine we found that it is slow and limited (up to 4096x4096px images).
 Currently we are testing a new way to run waveSharp using Python code.
 This allows us to use fast and speed-optimized calculation routines Python has available from several libraries.
+More info will be shared at https://github.com/CorBer/waveSharp/discussions/65

 # please report issues (2024 04 15)
 Although several thousand people have downloaded the freeware only a few have submitted